It's great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 And to me, that is the ultimate objective, which is why I told Chris Wallace on Fox News Sunday, he asked me in a trick question what I thought was going to happen when all this was over.

-And I said trick question, because it's the only one I didn't correctly anticipate that he would ask.
+And I said trick question because it's the only one I didn't correctly anticipate that he would ask.

-And I just I gave the stock answer on unity that I think I hope that when the time comes, everybody's going to realize who the real enemy is.
+And I just gave the stock answer on unity that I think I hope that when the time comes, everybody's going to realize who the real enemy is.

 But then it may not happen.

-To the establishment, the party is everything.
+To the establishment, the party is everything because that's where they are.

-That's where their careers are, that's where their identity is.
+That's where their identity is.

 That's where their own self-esteem is.